Futures and Foresight

 Emergent Strategy and Futures Model

-Professor Jeff Gold has developed a model to assist organisations in strategic thinking that considers the future, ensuring robust decision making.
-The model has been operating in four companies over the last three years.
+Dr David Atkinson is able to assist organisations in applying a model in strategic thinking that considers the future, ensuring robust decision making.
+The model developed by Professor Jeff Gold (the group’s founder) has been successfully operating in several companies over the last three years.

 Find out more in the overview of the model: